'How Much House Can I Afford?'

 - 41% DTI for USDA Loans (USDA Rural Development).

-- Stellar credit (Have you checked your annual credit report?)
+- Excellent credit score (Have you checked your annual credit report?)

-- If credit rating is less than stellar, government financings’ set MI costs can be advantageous versus credit-dependent Conforming MI costs
+- For less stellar credit ratings, government financing's set MI costs could be favorable compared to credit-dependent Conforming MI costs

 - 55% DTI for a FHA Loan